 Free Six Sigma Fishbone Templates for MS Office

-Fishbone diagram is a analysis tool to provide systematic way of understanding effects and the causes that create those effect in business situations.
-In PowerPoint 2010 you can draw your own Fishbone diagram or download ready made PowerPoint templates.
-Basically, the fish bone diagram looks like the skeleton of a fish, and that’s why its name is fishbone diagram.
+A fishbone diagram is an analysis tool to systematically understand effects and the causes that create those effects in business situations.
+You can draw your own Fishbone diagram or download ready-made PowerPoint templates in PowerPoint.
+The fish bone diagram looks like the skeleton of a fish, and that’s why its name is the fishbone diagram.

-The diagram was originally suggested by Dr. Kaoru Ishikawa, a Japanese quality control statistician, who invented the fishbone diagram.
+The diagram was initially suggested by Dr. Kaoru Ishikawa, a Japanese quality control statistician who invented the fishbone diagram.
 It is also referred to as the Ishikawa diagram or cause-and-effect diagram.
-Fishbone diagram is a great value in assisting teams in categorizing the many potential causes of problems or issues in a systematic way and helps identifying root causes and you can use this diagram in your PowerPoint presentations to model cause and effect situations.
+A fishbone diagram is of great value in systematically assisting teams in categorizing the many potential causes of problems or issues.

 - Study all the possible reasons why a process is having difficulties, problems, or breakdowns in the initial stages of the process.